NishanMano/Credit_Risk_Analysis/README.md

 I used 6 different types of machine learning algorithms in order to provide an accurate response.
 I analyzed the models' balanced accuracy, precision, and recall scores.
 We will be using a chart that incorporates the confusion matrix as well as the classification metrics in all 6 machine learning models.
 The confusion matrix is a technique that is used to summarize the effectiveness of a classification algorithm.
 The reason we use a confusion matrix is that the classification model can often be misleading, for example, if we have an unequal number of observations in each class or if we have more than 2 classes.
 A classification metric is a number that will measure the performance of our machine learning model and it usually ranges from 0 to 1 (1 being a perfect model).

-The image below shows what a confusion matrix and classification metric look like.
+The image below shows what a confusion matrix and classification metric looks like.
 The boxes with a white background are the confusion matrix and the pink boxes with formulas in them are the classification metrics.
 We will use this information throughout all six machine learning models.

 ![ConfusionMatrix](https://i.ibb.co/XS5zV1z/Confusion-Matrix.png)